How Do I Know If I Have a Bone Fracture?

 What Are the Treatments for a Bone Fracture?

 In other cases, you may call for assistance or transport the person to the emergency room.
 Before transporting the person, protect the injured area to avoid further damage.
-For broken arm or leg bones, put a splint (made of wood, plastic, metal, or another rigid material padded with gauze) against the area to prevent movement; wrap the splint to the area using gauze.
+For broken arm or leg bones, put a splint (made of wood, plastic, metal, or another rigid material padded with gauze) against the area to prevent movement; loosely wrap the splint to the area using gauze.
 If there is bleeding, apply pressure to stop bleeding before splinting, then elevate the fracture.

 After setting, most fractures are immobilized with a cast, splint, or, occasionally, traction to reduce pain and help healing.
 In most cases, medication is limited to painkillers to reduce pain.
-In open fractures, antibiotics are administered to prevent infection.
+In open fractures, antibiotics are given to prevent infection.
 Rehabilitation begins as soon as possible, even if the bone is in a cast.
 This promotes blood flow, healing, maintenance of muscle tone, and helps prevent blood clots and stiffness.